DangPham112000/blog/engineerblog/content/docs/research/security/packet_sniffing.md

 - Key Characteristics:
     - Often passive (doesn’t modify the traffic, just listens)
     - Works well on unencrypted networks or with weak encryption like WEP

-- Prevention:
+## Prevention:

 - Use strong encryption (WPA3 is ideal, WPA2 is acceptable)
 - Avoid unencrypted public Wi-Fi
+- Encrypt all messages that go through the internet

 ## Demo